-OR Partners operates a fee-based system for the services it provides, so that participating publishers receive 100% of the proceeds from their sales, be they through bookstores, e-retailers, or direct from their own sites.
-There is no commission on sales.
+OR Partners operates a fee-based system for the services it provides, so that participating publishers receive the lion’s share of the proceeds from their sales, be they through bookstores, e-retailers, or direct from their own sites.
+There is a small commission on sales.

 If you’re interested in learning more about OR Partners, please write to either John Oakes or Colin Robinson at email@example.com.

 Lost Marbles is a new interpretation of a simple publishing idea — connecting one writer to one reader by direct subscription.
 Its focus is on literature and storytelling and the pleasure of unadorned reading.
 Lost Marbles publishes short fiction, essays, and works for children by Arthur Yorinks and his friends in collaboration with OR Books.